hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/authorizer.md

 ---
-title: 'Authorizer'
+title: "Authorizer"
-metaTitle: 'Authorizer | Hasura Authentication Tutorial'
+metaTitle: "Authorizer | Hasura Authentication Tutorial"
-metaDescription: 'Learn how to integrate Authorizer with Hasura to add sign-up, sign-in, and role based authorization into your applications using JWT'
+metaDescription: "Learn how to integrate Authorizer with Hasura to add sign-up, sign-in, and role based authorization into your applications using JWT"
 ---

 ## What is Authorizer